Durtur/Dungeoneer/README.md

 * Random tables to randomize things.
 * Level appropriate encounter generator.
 * An integrated map tool with fog of war.
+    * Dungeondraft wall import
+    * Tokens and stuff
+    * Some effects